2020 California wildfires: Climate change

 Climate change increases the temperature of wildfires in California, the risk for drought, and potentially also the frequency of such events.
 David Romps, director of the Berkeley Atmospheric Sciences Center summarizes the situation as follows: "To cut to the chase: Were the heat wave and the lightning strikes and the dryness of the vegetation affected by global warming?
 Absolutely yes.
 Were they made significantly hotter, more numerous, and drier because of global warming?
 Yes, likely yes, and yes."

 Similarly, Friederike Otto, acting director of the University of Oxford Environmental Change Institute states, "There is absolutely no doubt that the extremely high temperatures are higher than they would have been without human-induced climate change.
 A huge body of attribution literature demonstrates now that climate change is an absolute game-changer when it comes to heat waves, and California won't be the exception."
 Susan Clark, director of the Sustainability Initiative at the University at Buffalo argues, "This is climate change.
 This increased intensity and frequency of temperatures and heat waves are part of the projections for the future. [...]
 There is going to be more morbidity and mortality [from heat.]
 There are going to be more extremes."

 The National Interagency Fire Center's (NFIC) National Interagency Coordination (NICC) reported that monthly outlooks for the entire country will still drive wildfires across the country but especially California.
 The main drivers through fall and winter seasons will be La Nina, and drought conditions are going to continue through California, causing the wildfires to continue.
 The shift will start from Northern California to Southern California as precipitation will lessen the impact of wildfires across northern California.

 Arson

 In August 2020, a suspect was charged by the Monterey County Sheriff with arson relating to the Dolan Fire; however, this has not been officially determined as the cause of the fire.
 In April 2021, another suspect, already arrested and charged for the murder of a woman, was charged with arson relating to the Markley Fire, one of the wildfires involving in the LNU Lightning Complex fires; according to authorities, the fire was set to cover up the aforementioned murder.
 Arson has also been suspected as the cause of the Ranch 2 Fire in Los Angeles County.

+Effects

+A 2023 study found that these wildfires are affecting the California ecosystem and disrupting the habitats.
+It found that in the 2020 and 2021 fire seasons 58% of the area affected by wildfires occurred in those two seasons since 2012.
+These two fires destroyed 30% of the habitat of 50 species as well as 100 species that had 10% of their habitats burn.
+5-14% of the species' habitats burned at a "high severity."